 If you're ready to get started, you can go ahead and start recruiting participants for your user interview study.
 We've preloaded your study with most of the information you'll need to get started, and set it for 5 one-hour interviews, conducted online.
-You can change any of the preloaded information to fit your specific needs.
+You can change any of the preloaded information (except the online format) to fit your specific needs.
 You can save your study as a draft and launch it whenever you're ready.

 User interviews are interviews you conduct with current or potential users of your product.
 Pretty straightforward right?
 Right!
 User interviews are one of the most common types of qualitative user research, and they're flexible enough to help teams solve a variety of problems.

 User interviews are typically 30 minute to hour long sessions, in which a moderator asks a user questions from a pre-determined interview guide (which this template will help you build).
 Typically, a second person from your team will take notes about the users answers, so the moderator can focus on the user.
 It's a pretty simple structure, and an easy way for teams to start gathering qualitative research.

 There are two types of user research - evaluative and generative.
 Evaluative research helps you evaluate an idea you already have, like walking through a prototype.
 Generative research helps you generate new ideas by learning something new, like what your customers biggest pain points are.
 While user interviews can fall into either of these categories, it's important to know which one your study fits into.
 This will help you ask the right questions during the session, choose the right users to talk to, and get better feedback.